 Johannesburg: 24 July – Johannesburg Holocaust & Genocide Centre

-The film premiere screening will take place at 6pm, on 27 January 2018 – The screening will be held at the Space Frame Theatre (Linder Auditorium Complex, University of the Witwatersrand).
-The film, with additional scenes and content, will be made available for purchase on DVD at the event.
+The film, with additional scenes and content, will be made available for purchase on DVD at the screening events.

 Featured in the film: